DavideZenobi/minesweeper-pvp-back/README.md

 >

 Minesweeper PvP is a website where you can play minesweeper alone or against other players.
 This website is a personal project to expand my knowledge of react and node.js.
-[Play now](https://www.minesweeperpvp.online).
 <br></br>
 Technologies / dependencies list:
   - React